Trump says he’s open to investigation of DeJoy’s campaign fundraising

 The president had previously used harsh language against the late senator John McCain (R-Ariz.) — a prisoner of war in Vietnam and military hero whose family has a long tradition of serving in uniform — saying in 2015 that McCain was a “loser” and he prefers “people who weren’t captured.”
 But Trump said his animosity toward McCain was long-standing and philosophical and should not be viewed as evidence that he as commander in chief does not respect the troops.

-“I’ve always been on the opposite side of John McCain,” Trump said, explaining that while he personally has always been skeptical of overseas entanglement, “John McCain liked wars.”
+“I’ve always been on the opposite side of John McCain,” Trump said, explaining that while he personally has been skeptical of overseas entanglement, “John McCain liked wars.”

 Trump continued: “I will be a better warrior than anybody, but when we fight wars, we’re going to win them.
 And frankly, I was never a fan of John McCain.”